Come See For Yourself

 In order to examine the total health of your eyes, a slit lamp is used.
 This device allows us to receive a magnified view of your eye structures.
 Using a special high-powered lens, an interior view of you eye can be achieved.
 This aids in the diagnosis of a wide range of eye conditions, including corneal ulcers, cataracts, macular degeneration and diabetic retinopathy.

-Your eye care professional can diagnosis the onset of glaucoma by using an applanation tonometry test by taking a pressure reading of your eyes.
+Your eye care professional can diagnosis the onset of glaucoma by taking a pressure reading of your eyes.
 Yellow drops are placed in your eyes to numb them for approximately 20 minutes.
 While examining your eye using a blue light, eye pressure can be measured.
 This test takes only a few seconds and is painless.

 Pupil Dilation & Retinal Examination

 In order to obtain a better view of the interior structures of your eyes, the pupils are enlarged with dilating drops.
 After about 20 minutes, your pupils will dilate and cause you to be sensitive to light.
 You may have trouble focusing on objects up close and this effect can last up to 3 hours.
 Depending on your job, it may be advisable to take off work for a few hours until the effects subside.
 It is recommended that you bring sunglasses to the eye exam and/or a driver because driving will be difficult if not impossible.
-This test allows us to thoroughly evaluate your ocular health and is recommended on every examination.
+This test allows us to thoroughly evaluate your ocular health.
 Even if your vision is 20/20, there may be an underlying disease that can be detected in its earliest stages.

 In addition to a complete eye examination, it may be advisable to order more specialized tests.
 If this is the case, you may be referred to a local ophthalmologist.